-• Hats are to be removed when students enter the school.
+- Students require clothing that allows for physical exertion for Physical Education classes.
+Jewellery must not be worn in Physical Education classes or for school sporting events for safety reasons. - Hats and hoodies are to be removed when students enter the school.
 Coats and outside footwear are also to be removed and neatly arranged.
-Inside footwear should be worn in the school and portables.
-Running shoes must be worn for Physical Education classes.
+Inside footwear must be worn in the school and portables.
+Shoes with non-marking soles must be worn for Physical Education classes.